Join us for an adventure in flavor!

 Total Time: 25 minutes

 Kung Pao Chicken - it's savory, it's sweet, it's tangy, and those dried chilis give it just a bit of kick!
-Don't be intimidated by the number of ingredients, you can whip this up in half-hour or less.
-Perfect week-night meal!
+Ready in 25 minutes, it's the perfect week-night meal!

 Ingredients